alphazolam/fmt_nd_pak/README.md

 #### GUI OPTIONS:

 - Load Textures: 	  	Load textures onto the model
 - Load Base (Skeleton):	Attempt to load a base skeleton for every rigged model missing bones
 - Import LODs:		  	Load lower detail LODs onto the model.
 Lower detail LODs will be disabled on exported paks with this option enabled
-- Convert Textures	  Convert normal maps to put normal X in the red channel and normal Y in the green channel (standard format)
+- Convert Textures:	  	Convert normal maps to put normal X in the red channel and normal Y in the green channel (standard format)
+- Load All Textures:	Allows you to extract every texture in a pak, rather than just diffuse, transparency and normal maps
+- Game :				This menu lets you pick between using HD textures/skeletons from Uncharted 4 or The Lost Legacy, along with setting which one's Base Directory is used
+- View: 				This menu lets you pick between viewing files / folders from the directory of the opened file or from the extracted Base Directory of your selected Game

 ## Injecting
 Once you have edited a model in your 3D program, you can inject it back into a copy of the same pak file it came from using Noesis 'File -> Export -> .pak - Naughty Dog PAK'
 The resulting file will be injected with the new geometry and should work, but many cases have not been tested yet.

-Attempting to inject a model where any of the submeshes have more polygons, more vertices or more bone weights than the original will fail, as the injector does not attempt to create new space for that.
+- Attempting to inject a model where any of the submeshes have more polygons, more vertices or more bone weights than the original will fail, as the injector does not attempt to create new space for that.
+- It is best to keep an original copy of the mesh you are injecting and inject that copy every time.
+Avoid injecting an already-injected file

 #### SUBMESHES IN YOUR FBX MUST HAVE THE SAME NAMES AS SUBMESHES FROM THE ORIGINAL PAK TO BE INJECTED, otherwise they will be ignored.